OrfeasZ/ZHMModSDK/README.md

 2. Extract the contents of the `ZHMModSDK-Release.zip` archive to `<drive>:\Path\To\HITMAN3\Retail`, where `<drive>:\Path\To\HITMAN3` is the path to your Hitman 3 installation directory.
 This will be at `C:\Program Files\EpicGames\HITMAN3` or `C:\Program Files (x86)\Steam\steamapps\common\HITMAN 3` by default.
 Make sure that you extract the files in the `Retail` folder and not the root `HITMAN3` folder.

-3. Run the game like you normally would.
+4. Run the game like you normally would.

-4. When the game opens, you'll see a dialog asking you which mods you'd like to use.
+5. When the game opens, you'll see a dialog asking you which mods you'd like to use.
 Select them and press OK.
 You might need to restart your game for some of them to work.

-5. Open the SDK panel with the `~` key (`^` on QWERTZ layouts) to change loaded mods at runtime and to use the menus of certain mods.
+6. Open the SDK panel with the `~` key (`^` on QWERTZ layouts) to change loaded mods at runtime and to use the menus of certain mods.

-6. ...
+7. ...

-7. Profit?
+8. Profit?

 > NOTE: Some mods might require additional setup.
 For mods bundled with the SDK, refer to the [table below](#sample-mods).
 For any other mod, make sure to consult its installation instructions.

 > NOTE: You can at any time change the mods you're using by pressing the `~` key (`^` on QWERTZ layouts) and selecting them, or by editing the `mods.ini` file inside your game's `Retail` folder.

 > NOTE: If you are trying to use this on a **Steam Deck** or under **Proton / Linux**, you might need to follow [these additional steps](/INSTALL-deck.md).

+> NOTE: For Game Pass, the installation path is `PC - HITMAN 3 - Base Game\Content\Retail`.

 ## Sample mods